CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 Data Preparation
 ======================

-GNN_ZOO supports handling both social graphs (all the nodes are users) and user-item graphs.
+XGCN supports handling both social graphs (all the nodes are users) and user-item graphs.
 In this section, let's take a small dataset - `facebook <http://snap.stanford.edu/data/ego-Facebook.html>`_ - as an example, start from the raw ``.txt`` file of a graph and go through the whole data preparation pipeline.

-The facebook data follows the edge-list format and is included in our GNN_ZOO repository: ``example_data/raw_facebook/facebook_combined.txt``.
+The facebook data follows the edge-list format and is included in our XGCN repository: ``example_data/raw_facebook/facebook_combined.txt``.
 You can also download it from SNAP: `facebook_combined.txt.gz <http://snap.stanford.edu/data/facebook_combined.txt.gz>`_.

 1. Prepare the Raw Data
 -----------------------------

-Firstly, let's make an empty directory named ``gnn_zoo_data`` (or any one you like) to place all the datasets and model outputs.
+Firstly, let's make an empty directory named ``XGCN_data`` (or any one you like) to place all the datasets and model outputs.
-It's recommended to put ``gnn_zoo_data`` somewhere else than in this repository.
+It's recommended to put ``XGCN_data`` somewhere else than in this repository.

-GNN_ZOO supports two kinds of text graph data as input:
+XGCN supports two kinds of text graph data as input:

 (1) **Edge list**.
 One line represents an edge: (source node, destination node).
 The nodes are seperated by a whitespace, for example::